 - The Ontario Disability Support Program (ODSP) through 16 select offices in the Greater Toronto and Hamilton Area

 - Select agencies providing Youth Outreach Worker programs across the GTA

 How To Access Passes:

-Passes are available and will be issued on a first-come, first-served basis to program participants.
-You must visit your local office where you access services to receive the passes.
+Passes were available and issued on a first-come, first-served basis to program participants.
+Participants must have visited their local office where they access services to receive the passes.

 Please note: All events and attractions are FREE* with Admission to the CNE (August 17 to September 3, 2018).

 You can bring your own food and non-alcoholic beverages into the CNE.

 The CNEA appreciates the efforts of our partners, the Ontario Ministry of Children, Community and Social Services and the City of Toronto.
 They distributed the passes through their programs that work with low-income earners, persons receiving support from the Ontario Disability Support Program (ODSP), youth and families receiving support from Youth Outreach Workers, as well as parents receiving Ontario Works support who were interested in taking their children to the CNE.

 - Golden Mile